Employee motivation is not a “nice to do.”

 - Working Conditions5 – Intentionally create a workplace with great working conditions on the physical, social, and psychological levels.
 Working conditions include the atmosphere of the workplace, equipment, work hours, and other support factors.
 However, the most important source of support you can provide employees is a strong supervisor-employee relationship.

 - Strong Leadership6 – Strong leaders are the cornerstone of employee motivation, engagement, and performance.
-Focus your resources on developing strong leaders that leverage both support and accountability to engage employees and drive performance.
+Focus your resources on developing strong leaders that engage employees and drive performance.